ronancpl/HeavenMS/README.md

 Regarding distributability and usage of the code presented here: like it was before, this MapleStory server is open-source.
 By that, it is meant that anyone is **free to install, use, modify and redistribute the contents**, as long as there is **no kind of commercial trading involved** and the **credits to the original creators are maintained** within the codes.

-This is a NetBeans 8.2 Project, that should be built and run on Java 8 in order to run properly (used to be ran in Java 7, thanks @kolakcc for the Java 8 support!).
+This is a NetBeans 8.2 Project, that should be built and run on Java 8 in order to run properly. -- Used to be ran in Java 7, thanks kolakcc (Familiar) for the Java 8 support!

 Being a NetBeans 8.2 Project, this means that it's easier to install the project via opening the server project folder inside NetBeans' IDE.
 Once installed, build this project on your machine and run the server using the "launch.bat" application.